Handy Library Manager

 Help > Library items > How to conduct inventory audit?

-• missing items list for further verification
+• A list of missing items for further verification

 2. Scan barcode numbers directly into the Inventory Audit window.